ProofSnap smart contracts and digital evidence illustration

 Cost Considerations

-ProofSnap's current approach: Bitcoin timestamping via OpenTimestamps costs nothing directly (miners fees covered by Bitcoin transactions).
+ProofSnap's current approach: Bitcoin timestamping via OpenTimestamps costs nothing directly (aggregated into existing Bitcoin transactions via Merkle trees).

 Privacy Concerns